mohamad-kareem/CodeJunction/README.md

 -For persistent storage (database), the app uses the mongodb which allows the app to store all data in different schema and handler the big data insid the app

 - 🚨 Currently, AI advice are not the best guide to rely on but hopefully very soon that will not be the case.
 This is a known issue that we are working to resolve!
-- The app uses the font ["Audio wide"](https://fonts.googleapis.com/css2?family=Audiowide&display=swap) as its main font, and the design of the app adheres to the material design guidelines.
+- The app uses the font ["mono space"](https://fonts.googleapis.com/css2?family=Audiowide&display=swap) as its main font, and the design of the app adheres to the material design guidelines.

 <br><br>